cordishall-splunk/o11y-examples/Containerization Workshop/README.md

 ### OpenTelemetry Metric Configuration

-The OpenTelemetr Collector can be configured in _many_ ways.
-In this case, add `docker-container-stats` as a receiver to collect docker metrics, and then a `signalfx` exporter to send the collected metrics to Splunk IM.
-Last define a metric pipeline to connect the docker metrics to the signalfx exporter.
+The OpenTelemetry Collector can be configured in _many_ ways, this is awesome!
+However, it's a double edged sword as things can quickly get complicated.
+One benefit to using the Splunk distribution of the OpenTelemetry Collector is that it is preconfigured to work out-of-the-box with Splunk Observability Cloud.
+In this case, simply following the example documentation creates an immediately usable configuration.

 ## Part 4: Application Monitoring